TCA166/mcSavefileParsers/README.md

 radiusGenerator <path to region directory> <x> <z> <radius> ...
 ```

+As of right now the radiusGenerator is available only on POSIX compliant systems due to syscall differences.
+For all of you Windows fans feel free to use modelGenerator

 ## Asset extractors

 Model generator needs to have minecraft assets provided to it to function to it's fullest potential.